Watch the Continuing Rise of Germany

 A German-dominated EU military?

 In 2016 a white paper was leaked from Germany showing their ambitions for an EU army.
 In February a step toward realizing this dream occurred when Romania and the Czech Republic each agreed to put one army division under German command.

 Britain has historically supported NATO and resisted an EU army.
 However, Brexit has removed any British ability to stop it and will free the EU to move forward with greater military integration.
 The emergence of an aggressive Russia in the east, a disengaged United States to the west and the continual threat of terrorism at home is causing Germany and Europe to see the need for a strong, unified European military.

 The Bible prophesies the emergence of a powerful military and economic force rising at the end time.
-Here are three titles this end-time power is called in Bible prophecy:
+Here are two titles this end-time power is called in Bible prophecy: